Mnuchin rejects renewal of some Fed emergency loan programs

-WASHINGTON (AP) — Treasury Secretary Steven Mnuchin said Thursday he will not to extend several emergency loan programs set up with the Federal Reserve to support the economy in the midst of the coronavirus pandemic.
+WASHINGTON (AP) — Treasury Secretary Steven Mnuchin said Thursday he will not extend several emergency loan programs set up with the Federal Reserve to support the economy in the midst of the coronavirus pandemic.

 The decision drew a terse rebuke from the Fed.